Taylor-CCB-Group/MDV/docs/extradocs/datasource.md

     data:[0,1,2, 1,0,65535, 0,1,65535, 3,4,65535, 0,2,3] //(Uint16Array)
 ```

 ### datatype - unique
-A unique column represents text that can contain more than 256 values and is represented by a Uint8Array.
-Each value is encoded by stringLength digits, padded by 0 values .
+A unique column represents text that can contain more than 256 values and is
+* JavaScript Array(string) - there should be no more than 256 unique values.
+* SharedArrayBuffer(uint8)  - Each value is encoded by stringLength digits, padded by 0 values .
 ```
     ["ZX1212","X21","F232","D1"]
     //would be converted to